 8. La Victoria Glass Blowing Studio

-Kids will get a kick out of watching Jerome resident and artist, Tracy Weisel, blowing glass.
+Kids and adults alike get a kick out of watching Jerome resident and artist, Tracy Weisel, blowing glass.
 He creates beautiful, delicate works of art at La Victoria Glass Blowing Studio.

 My kids begged me to buy a small glass pumpkin to add to our Halloween decoration collection, and I happily obliged.
 You can also buy bird feeders, glassware, and other glass goodies here.